MaxFdev/StocksTerminal_SE_Project/README.md

             since day's open represented as a
             percentage.

+        (d) "clear" - clears the stock-history for refreshing data

+        (e) "refresh" - gets the last stocks (up to 10) and requests all information offered on them.

 The ideal experience using this product is straightforward: use the "help" or read the code in order to understand the commands, then apply them as you wish.

 ---